Patrick Glen

 I am a musician signed to a DIY label and I have played in several bands who have been featured in international press, radio and have appeared live in session on BBC6 Music.
 I have published journalism on music and culture in publications including the Guardian, Loud & Quiet and Tribune.

-My office hours for students are 2.30–4.30pm on Wednesday, please email in advance to book a meeting.
+My office hours for students are 1–3pm on Thursdays during term time, please email in advance to book a meeting.

 Research interests